Complexity of random smooth functions on the high-dimensional sphere: Introduction

 That is, $-E_k(\nu)$ is the smallest zero of the $k$-complexity function.
-It is important to note that, by items (4) and (5) of Proposition \ref{remarkmaxima} the sequence $(E_k(\nu))_{k\in \N}$ is non-increasing.
-Its structure is of extreme importance and will be further explored in the next section.
-At this point we have the following consequence of Theorem \ref{maintheorem}:
+It is important to note that, by items (4) and (5) of Proposition \ref {remarkmaxima}, the sequence $(E_k(\nu))_{k\in\N}$ is nonincreasing.
+Its structure is of extreme importance and will be also explored in Section~\ref{secSP}.
+We have the following consequence of Theorem~\ref{maintheorem}: